OpenVoiceOS/community-docs/docs/playing_music.md

 ## Homescreen widget

-The homescreen skill that comes pre-installed with OpenVoiceOS also comes with a widget for the OCP framwork.
+The homescreen skill that comes pre-installed with OpenVoiceOS also comes with a widget for the OCP framework.

 ![](https://raw.githubusercontent.com/OpenVoiceOS/ovos_assets/master/Images/homescreen-mediawidget.gif)